nfdi4cat/voc4cat/README.md

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel/xlsx-file or (as an expert) as new/changed turtle file.

+> Small contributions like adding a single concept are as valuable as bigger ones.
+> In fact if you plan a bigger change (50+ concepts), consider splitting up the additions/changes into smaller chunks with max. ~25 changes to make the review process not too hard for the reviewers and you as author.

-Here are the steps for submitting updates in Excel.
+Here are the steps for submitting updates via Excel/xlsx.

 - Get the Excel/xlsx-vocabulary file
   - The most recent version of the vocabulary is always available via GitHub-pages https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx